vnkazna/container_monitor/docs/security-releases.md

 ### Request CVE number

 For exploitable security issues, request a CVE number by [creating an issue in `gitlab-org/cves` project](https://gitlab.com/gitlab-org/cves/-/issues/new).
-Use the assigned CVE number in the [changelog entry](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/master/CHANGELOG.md#security).
+Use the assigned CVE number in the [changelog entry](https://gitlab.com/gitlab-org/gitlab-vscode-extension/-/blob/main/CHANGELOG.md#security).

 Example CVE request: https://gitlab.com/gitlab-org/cves/-/issues/21

 ### Branches

-The main objective is to release the security fix as a patch of the latest production release and backporting this fix on `master`.
+The main objective is to release the security fix as a patch of the latest production release and backporting this fix on `main`.

 #### Patch release branch